-In prior segments of this proceeding, we concluded that the date of the initial purchase order was the date upon which material terms of sale had been established between the respondents and their customers.21 However, in the 2014 - 2015 administrative review, Commerce found that the date of shipment was the date on which the material terms of sale had been established for Hyosung.22 Hyosung indicated that a significant number of sales in both markets had changes to the material terms of sale after the initial purchase order.23 Consequently, Hyosung reported what it indicated was the shipment date as the date of sale for both home market and U.S. sales in this review.24
+In prior segments of this proceeding, we concluded that the date of the initial purchase order was the date upon which material terms of sale had been established between the respondents and their customers.
+However, in the 2014 - 2015 administrative review, Commerce found that the date of shipment was the date on which the material terms of sale had been established for Hyosung.
+Furthermore, Commerce found that the earlier date of shipment was the appropriate date on which the material terms of sale were established for certain U.S. sales in the 2018 - 2019 administrative review.
+Consistent with this finding, Hyosung adjusted its reported date of shipment for home market sales where a single sale resulted in multiple shipments to the first date of shipment in this review period.
+Hyosung indicated that a significant number of sales in both markets had changes to the material terms of sale after the initial purchase order.
+Consequently, Hyosung reported the shipment date for the first shipment as the date of sale for both home market and U.S. sales in this review.

-For sales in Korea, Hyosung reports that it is common practice in Korea to issue a tax invoice at the conclusion of a domestic sale.25 Hyosung stated that it normally issues a tax invoice to home-market customers in accordance with a payment schedule and that such an invoice is typically not a single, all-inclusive tax invoice but rather multiple tax invoices.26 Hyosung further stated that it generally issues a tax invoice covering a significant portion of the contract price based on completion of shipment.27 However, for certain home-market sales, Hyosung indicated that it had not yet issued final tax invoices for sales of reported LPT units.28
+For sales in Korea, Hyosung reports that it is common practice in Korea to issue a tax invoice at the conclusion of a domestic sale.26 Hyosung stated that it normally issues a tax invoice to home-market customers in accordance with a payment schedule and that it typically does not issue a single, all-inclusive tax invoice but rather multiple tax invoices.27 Hyosung further stated that it generally issues a tax invoice covering a significant portion of the contract price based on completion of shipment.28 Hyosung indicated that, for reported sales of LPT units in Korea during the POR, it had issued all applicable tax invoices.29

-For sales in the United States, Hyosung stated that its U.S. affiliate, HICO America Sales and Technology, Inc. (HICO America), often issues multiple installment/progress invoices to its U.S. customer in accordance with an agreed upon invoicing schedule.29 Once all obligations are
+For sales in the United States, Hyosung stated that its U.S. affiliate, HICO America Sales and Technology, Inc. (HICO America), often issues multiple installment/progress invoices to its U.S. customer in accordance with an agreed upon invoicing schedule.30 Once all obligations are

-20 See, e.g., Notice of Final Determination of Sales at Less Than Fair Value and Negative Final Determination of Critical Circumstances: Certain Frozen and Canned Warmwater Shrimp from Thailand, 69 FR 76918 (December 23, 2004), and accompanying IDM at Comment 10; see also Notice of Final Determination of Sales at Less Than Fair Value: Structural Steel Beams from Germany, 67 FR 35497 (May 20, 2002), and accompanying IDM at Comment 2.
+^{23, 2004),} and accompanying IDM at Comment 10; and Notice of Final Determination of Sales at Less Than Fair Value: Structural Steel Beams from Germany, 67 FR 35497 (May 20, 2002), and accompanying IDM at Comment 2.

-21 For a full discussion of this determination, see Large Power Transformers from the Republic of Korea: Final Determination of Sales at Less Than Fair Value, 77 FR 40857 (July 11, 2012) and accompanying IDM at Comment 1.
+20 For a full discussion of this determination, see Large Power Transformers from the Republic of Korea: Final Determination of Sales at Less Than Fair Value, 77 FR 40857 (July 11, 2012), and accompanying IDM at Comment 1.

-22 See Large Power Transformers from the Republic of Korea: Final Results of Antidumping Duty Administrative Review; 2014-2015, 82 FR 13432 (March 13, 2017), and accompanying IDM at Comment 17.
-Hyosung noted the shift by Commerce in its Section A Response.
-See Hyosung's Letter, "Large Power Transformers from Korea: Section A Questionnaire Response," dated February 18, 2020, (Section A Response) at A-32.
+21 See Large Power Transformers from the Republic of Korea: Final Results of Antidumping Duty Administrative Review; 2014-2015, 82 FR 13432 (March 13, 2017), and accompanying IDM at Comment 17.
+Hyosung noted the change by Commerce in its Section A Response.
+See Section A Response at A-32.